ikalco/solar_system_sim/README.md

-## A physically acurate Solar System Simulation
+## A physically accurate Solar System Simulation

 ### Build and Run